 One thing that is inevitable during a 4x4x48 challenge is that you will be running on tired legs as the challenge progresses.
 Luckily, we can train for this.

-You want to go for a run the day after a hard run or a heavy leg strength training session, when your legs are tired and heavy.
+You want to go for a training run the day after a hard run or a heavy leg strength training session, when your legs are tired and heavy.

 This fatigue training is designed to make your legs perform better when tired, and keep going for longer.

-How To Survive a 4x4x48 Challenge
+How To Survive a 4x4x48 Challenge: A 6 Step Plan

 1. Proceed Conservatively: Go Slow